Are Trek Bikes Good? (and Are They “Worth” the Money)?

 Better Design Geometry and Overall Feel

-They offer frames with alpha sizing, so riders choose between small, medium, and large instead of calculating tube lengths to find the geometry that suits them.
+Trek, the renowned bike manufacturer, has come up with an innovative approach to simplify the process of evaluating frame geometry.
+They offer frames with alpha sizing, which makes it easier for riders to choose between small, medium, and large instead of calculating tube lengths and finding the geometry that suits them.

-Moreover, Trek knows how to tailor geometry to the rider.
-For instance, their Domane bike offers both endurance and pro style builds, supporting either an upright or aggressive riding position, depending what is needed.
+Trek also specializes in tailoring geometry to the rider’s needs.
+For instance, their Domane bike offers both endurance and pro-style builds, making it suitable for an upright or aggressive riding position, depending on what the rider requires.

 Built for Performance